Data push node

 Note

 • The data push node does not support directly retrieving query data from ODPS SQL.
-You can create an assignment node and query the data to be pushed in the assignment node.
+You can create an assignment node and query the data to push in the assignment node.

 • Other SQL query nodes can be created as usual.